lj020326/ansible-datacenter/docs/git-lfs-pros-cons.md

 -   **Implementation issues**: Issues with forks and transfer of ownership (see references 2 & 6)
 -   **Real-world usage & popularity**: Git-LFS seems to be not widely used (yet).
 Also, interest in it seems to be [stagnant](https://trends.google.com/trends/explore?q=git%20lfs).
 This makes me worry about the future of the protocol.

+### Clone/Pull performance

+The git pull request itself will slow down, and subsequently impede the development pace.

 ### Git LFS is a One Way Door